ultravideo/uvgRTP/BUILDING.md

 # Building

-There are several ways to build uvgRTP: GNU make, CMake, or QtCreator
+TODO

 NB: uvgRTP must be built with a 64-bit compiler!

 ## Dependencies

-The only dependency vanilla uvgRTP has is pthreads
+The only dependency vanilla uvgRTP has is POSIX threads

 ## Qt Creator